ipCapital Group

 Where new entrants can still build

-For founders: the open white space is not “build a better self-driving stack.”
+The open white space for founders is not “build a better self-driving stack.”
 That ground is contested by companies with thousands of families.
 The opportunity is in the adjacent, under-filed problems, especially teleoperation and fleet orchestration, where the filing density is a fraction of the core.

-For investors: fleet size is a vanity metric for IP value.
-The questions that price durable advantage are what a company owns in perception, fallback, and orchestration, and whether a competitor can engineer around it.
+Investors should treat fleet size as a vanity metric for IP value.
+Durable advantage is better measured by what a company owns in perception, fallback, and orchestration, and whether a competitor can engineer around it.

-For acquirers: the most valuable robotaxi patents may belong to neither headline brand.
+Acquirers should look beyond the headline robotaxi brands.
 Suppliers and automakers hold leverage that never shows up in a ride count, and that leverage is what survives diligence.

 The robotaxi race looks like an operations story, measured in cities and cars.
 Underneath, it is an ownership story, measured in claims.
 The companies raising the biggest rounds are not always the ones with the deepest defensible IP, and the thinnest, fastest-growing niches are often where the next leverage hides.
 If you are building, investing, or buying in this space, read the portfolio, not just the press release.

-For claim-scope or freedom-to-operate questions, work with qualified patent counsel.
+Patent counts are extended-family, landscape-level figures from live Minesoft Origin searches.
+They size the field, not claim scope.
+For claim scope, clearance, or infringement-risk questions, work with qualified patent counsel.
 This is strategic analysis, not legal advice.

 Work with ipCapital Group